Nelson Mandela once said:

 Singapore is one of the nations that heavily supports academic education.
 Their education system is exam-oriented.
 This means that the nation strives to teach children mostly academic skills and they are famous for their mathematics programs.
 The students from Singapore took the first position when it came to cognitive skills and third position for overall cognitive ability.
 Teachers are supported to study and grow professionally throughout their careers.

 Germany took the seventh position in the Education Index compiled by the UN.
 They have been reforming and updating their education policies by adopting national standards and increasing the support of disadvantaged students.
 The country is also dedicated to pushing digitalization forward in schools to teach the youngsters digital skills that are vital for future work.
-Germany is the next best place to educate your child.
+Germany is the next best place to educate your child completely for free at a high standard.

 Learning from other nations helps improve education worldwide